awsdocs/amazon-emr-management-guide/doc_source/emr-studio-security-groups.md

 ## Instructions<a name="emr-studio-security-group-instructions"></a>

 Follow the instructions in [Creating a security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#creating-security-group) in the *Amazon EC2 User Guide for Linux Instances* to create an engine security group and a Workspace security group in your designated VPC\.
-The security groups must include the rules noted below\.
+The security groups must include the following rules\.

 When you create your security groups for EMR Studio, note the IDs for both\.
 You specify each security group by ID when you create a Studio\.